 They are presented in 12 page A4 booklets.
 They work well on a mobile phone or tablet but we suggest you print a copy of the map to carry with you.
 It’s the last page of the booklet but is also available as a single separate page to make it easy to download and print.

-There are currently four trails, Darwin Gardens and the Moor, Town Centre Trees, Trees in Winter and Introduction to Trees.
+There are currently five trails, Ben Rhydding, Darwin Gardens and the Moor, Town Centre Trees, Trees in Winter and Introduction to Trees.
 You can view them via the links below.
 Trees in Winter is designed to be followed when the leaves have fallen and the twigs are bare.

 The printed booklets have been available in the Grove Bookshop, the Visitors Centre and the Clarke Foley Centre at no charge.
 In Spring 2022 the printed stocks were refreshed thanks to the support of Ilkley BID.

 This starts at Darwin Gardens carpark and visits 35 trees in Darwin Gardens and on the lower Moor.
 There is a map on the back page of the booklet.
 The trail is about 1.5 miles and takes about 90 minutes.
 The path from White Wells to the lower tarn is rough and steep in places.
 If you want to avoid this you can retrace your steps from White Wells to Darwin Gardens and take the tarmac track to the lower tarn, rejoining the trail at tree 24.